intuit/lean-schema/README.md

 Full Schema : 526 seconds
 Lean Schema : 216 seconds
 ```
-In this case, LeanSchema reduced the amount of generated Swift code by 75% and reduced compile time by 50%.
+LeanSchema reduced the amount of generated Swift code by 75% and reduced compile time by 50%.

 ### Who's using this?
 LeanSchema is used by many Production Mobile Apps at Intuit, including (but not limited to):